cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 }
 ```

-As you can see, it takes the new information and puts it into the transient store; only if it is worth it.
+As you can see, this takes the new information and puts it into the transient store _only if it is worth doing so_.

 <HighlightBox type="best-practice">

-If your leaderboard hooks listener was set to listen from more than one module, you would add a new `hooks_othermodule.go` file that would only concerns itself with that other module.
+If your leaderboard hooks listener was set to listen from more than one module, you would add a new `hooks_othermodule.go` file that only concerns itself with that other module.

 </HighlightBox>